Genhain/back-to-work/README.md

 Hi Ben.
 Find below a list of tasks which will give you the necessary skills in order to get back into a work enviroment.

 For each task please fork the repo, create a branch (E.g. task/one), code, create a pull request.
 I'll then review the code and asked for any changes.
+Please create a seperate folder for each of the tasks and have the project/tests inside of that folder.

+E.g.
+task1
+task2
+task3

 ## Tasks